naturepoems/naturepoems/quotes/Ecosophy in Poetry (Early 20th century)/DH Lawrence/index.md

 ---
 layout: author
 title: DH Lawrence
-description: "An English novelist and poet, D.H.
-Lawrence's poetry often explores the relationship between human beings and nature, advocating for a more instinctive connection to the natural world."
+description: "A novelist and poet whose works often grapple with themes of nature, life, and sexuality, Lawrence's poetry reflects a profound understanding of the human condition in relation to the environment."
 subject: "Ecosophy in Poetry (Early 20th century)"
 parent: Ecosophy in Poetry (Early 20th century)
 permalink: /Ecosophy in Poetry (Early 20th century)/DH Lawrence/